 The feature limits the hosts which can manage the Switch.
-The default has no management host.
 That is, any hosts can manage the Switch via telnet or web browser.
 If user has configured one or more management host, the Switch can be managed by these hosts only.
-The feature allow user to configure management IP up to 10 entries.
+The feature allow user to configure management IP based on particular IP or whole subnet.

-This feature allows user to configure management host up to 10 entries.
-The default is none, any host can manage the Switch via telnet or web browser.
+- ✓ This feature allows user to configure management host up to 10 entries. - ✓ The default is none, any host can manage the Switch via telnet or web browser.